 Participants receive a grant of $3000 plus a production budget of up to $1500, access to Library resources and expertise, production training, and mentorship.

-Applications for the 2021 Creators Grant will be open soon.
+Applications for the 2022 Creators Grant are open!

 Sign-up for our mailing list here and we’ll let you know right away when applications are open.